 While a conventional data center requires as much electricity as a small town, today’s data centers are very sustainable.
 Some of them work purely on green energy.
-One of Yahoo’s data centers is powered by a hydroelectric plant on Niagara Falls and the world’s largest data center is located in Nevada, and is fully powered by solar panels in Nevada, USA.
+One of Yahoo’s data centers is powered by a hydroelectric plant on Niagara Falls.
+The world’s largest data center is located in Nevada, and is fully powered by solar panels.

 Despite the common belief, data centers are built to use a minimal amount of electricity.
 This is possible due to the extremely efficient use of resources, and economies of scale.
-In the Netherlands, 64 percent of the Data Centers store the heat created by servers and later reuse it to warm houses.
+In the Netherlands, 64 percent of the Data Centers store the heat created by servers.
+This would be later reused to warm houses.
 Generally, the heat produced by the servers in Data centers can potentially provide heating to 200,000 households.

 Data centers are just around the corner

 The Netherlands has one of the best digital infrastructures in the world.
 Therefore, it makes a perfect location for Data Centers.
 Eleven out of 15 sea cables for digital traffic connect USA and Europe through the Netherlands.
 No matter where you go in the Netherlands, there is always a state-of-the-art data center within 30 kilometers.

 The Amsterdam area is one of the most popular places for Data centers because of its extensive business network.
 Its perfect location and infrastructure are the reasons why almost one third of Europe’s data centers are located in the Amsterdam Metropolitan area.
 Altogether the Netherlands holds nearly 200 high-class data centers.

 Inside out secure

 Data Centers need to work 24/7 which is why it is crucial that nothing disturbs their work.
 Modern data center facilities can withstand natural disasters.
 Such as winds of 200 km/h and earthquakes of 9.0 magnitude.
 Fences usually surround the facilities.
 These are under 24/7 surveillance.
 Some companies, like Visa, even go the extra mile to protect their data.
 For instance, one of their Data Centers is surrounded by an actual moat.